-August 2015.
-After spending several years at a nonprofit that provides resources for families and communities in rural villages in Afghanistan, and empowers them to build a better future for themselves and their children.
-Although the focus of that organization was outside the U.S., I find that the guiding principal is much the same regardless of where someone may live: that equitable access to resources is transformational.
-Meaningful progress in any community depends on first achieving fundamentals like nutritious food, clean water and a safe, healthy environment where children can learn and grow to be future leaders.
+I joined HSC in August 2015 after spending several years at a nonprofit that provided resources and opportunities for women, their families and communities in rural villages in Afghanistan.
+Although the focus of that organization was outside the U.S., the guiding principle is much the same regardless of where someone may live: that equitable access to resources is transformational.
+Meaningful progress in any community depends on first achieving fundamentals like nutritious food, clean water and a safe, healthy environment where children can learn and grow.

 Where does your motivation come from?

-I grew up in a household where healthy food and plenty of activity were valued.
-I often think of my mom saying, “Something green at every meal”, and my parents insisted on things like limited screen time and lots of time playing outdoors.
-That foundation of health has benefited me as an adult in countless ways, and will continue to benefit me my entire life.
+I’m very motivated by the social justice focus of HSC’s work.
+It’s very rewarding to be part of an organization addressing issues related to racial and socioeconomic disparities.
+I grew up in a home and a community where access to healthy food and safe places for physical activity were plentiful.
+That foundation of health has benefited me as an adult in countless ways and will continue to benefit me my entire life.
 I believe that every child deserves that same foundation, and I’m motivated to help make that happen.